brisberg/AsparagusDST/README.md

 Launch Don't Starve Mod Tools and upload the `build` directory.

 ## Steam Workshop Description:
 Adds Asparagus as new farmable vegetable to Don't Starve Together.
-While fairly mundane on it's own, when grilled the asparagus can be shared with another player restoring half the normal health, hunger, and sanity (with a bonus +5 Sanity for each player for being social)!
+While fairly mundane on its own, when grilled the asparagus can be shared with another player restoring half the normal health, hunger, and sanity (with a bonus +5 Sanity for each player for being social)!

 This mod commemorates my First Year Anniversary with my girlfriend, [url=http://steamcommunity.com/id/wheatmouse/]Yuli[/url] (who also did the art for this mod!).
 One of the first times we met we split an order of Grilled Asparagus at lunch, and I still remember it to this day.